List of awards and nominations received by Jason Bateman

 He won the Primetime Emmy Award for Outstanding Directing for a Drama Series for directing the episode "Reparations" for the Netflix drama series Ozark in 2019.
 He was also nominated for the Directors Guild of America Award for Outstanding Directing – Drama Series.
 For his performance in the series he received nominations for four Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, three Golden Globe Awards for Best Actor – Television Series Drama, and four Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series.

+Bateman acted in the Netflix crime thriller series Black Rabbit (2025) for which he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and the Actor Award for Outstanding Actor in a Miniseries or Television Movie.
+He also served as a director earning nominations for the Primetime Emmy Award and the Directors Guild Award for Outstanding Directing for a Limited Series.
+The following year, Bateman starred in the HBO black comedy miniseries DTF St. Louis (2026) for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.